mietek/pol/README.md

 #### 5.1.3 Reading and writing disk

 I’m sure you know how to read disk.
 However, do not choose a block size that causes the slightest difficulty: like half a block between tracks.
-If you check the GET routine, you’ll see that you’ll need 2 blocks in core at once.
+If you check the GET routine, you’ll see that you’ll need two blocks in core at once.
 This is a reasonable minimum, it makes it easy to move things from one block to another.
 However, you’ll have lots of core left over and you might as well use it for buffering disk; especially if access time is noticeable.

 You’ll want a table specifying which blocks are in core: your read routine can check this table before reading.